• COLGA MLP Home Page

 Season Starts on February 15, 2026.

-MLP tournaments typically involve multiple teams competing in a round-robin or pool play format, followed by playoffs for the top-ranked teams.
+MLP tournaments involve multiple teams competing in a weekly round-robin format, followed by playoffs for the top-ranked teams.
 Teams earn standings points based on their match wins.

 Proposed Seven-Week Schedule for Seven Teams (Round Robin):